Ghini/ghini.desktop/doc/imex.rst

 You activate server mode on ghini.desktop with :menuselection:`Tools-->Pocket Server..`.

-While in server mode, ghini.desktop is not available for other uses, and ghini.pocket clients are allowed to register, request snapshot updates, or send collected updates.
+While in server mode, ghini.desktop is not available for other uses, and ghini.pocket clients will be able to register, request database snapshots, or send collected updates.

 ghini.desktop keeps a snapshot of your database in ghini.pocket format.
 You better refresh the snapshot on ghini.desktop before you let ghini.pocket request an update.
 If the current